 Your Strategic Advantage

-Meghann Joyce is a complex litigator and your team’s strategic advantage during human resources challenges, construction setbacks, and other business disputes.
-When the stress is high, Meghann lifts the weight off the shoulders of overworked human resources professionals, project managers, and business owners who need strategic solutions to their legal problems.
+Meghann Joyce is a complex litigator, and your team’s strategic advantage during business disputes within the transportation, construction, and manufacturing industries.
+Meghann’s employment law experience allows her to proactively help clients protect their business by updating employee handbooks, offering employee training, or providing guidance on difficult employment situations.
+Meghann also has experience conducting internal investigations, responding to charges of discrimination, and defending lawsuits in the employment law realm.
+She has litigated cases involving federal employment statutes and regulations, such as Title VII, ADA, ADEA, and FMLA, wrongful termination claims, and labor disputes.
 As a deep thinker with keen analytical skills, Meghann helps you efficiently resolve disputes so that you can focus on improving the well-being of your employees and your business.
-With several years of legal experience, from complex civil litigation involving employment issues and construction disputes to appeals, Meghann’s priority is to ensure the comfort and confidence of her clients during challenging moments – to make it worth it for her clients.
+With years of legal experience, from complex civil litigation to appeals involving employment law issues and construction defects, Meghann’s priority is to ensure the comfort and confidence of her clients during challenging moments – to make it worth it for her clients.

 Office: (605) 371-2000